flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 The superlative always takes "the" (unless preceded by a possessive).

-• "This is the most important document." --> no possessive
+• "This is the most important document." --> without possessive

 • "Our best employees receive bonuses." --> with possessive